miaeyg/sas-viya-download-folder/README.md

 # sas-viya-download-folder
-This project downloads a SAS Content folder to disk Can be useful for downloading SAS Content folders to local disk for git sync
+This project downloads a SAS Content folder to disk.
+Can be useful for git sync.

 Code accepts as input a base folder and then downloads all .sas files (can be modified) in base folder and all subfolders recursively